markNZed/processism-react-three/storyboard.md

 This idea has important implications.
 If we see autonomy as independent, we might believe that intelligence — particularly artificial intelligence — is about acting on its own.
 But this misunderstanding risks disaster.
 Our intelligence is naturally collaborative, relying on language, which is a shared achievement.
 We develop our abilities within a social context that requires cooperation.

 By seeing autonomy as inherently contextual, we recognize that intelligence, whether human or artificial, is always collaborative, always interdependent, and always shaped by the processes and relationships surrounding it.
 So, while creating an independent artificial intelligence might be technically possible, it is immoral to pursue that goal.
+Avoiding the pursuit of independent artificial intelligence is neccesssary to avoid disaster but not sufficient.
+We may need to reimagine artificial intelligence as relational intelligence to survive the consequences.

 ## 9.4.
 Scene: Role of Observation and Participation
 ### 9.4.1.
 Objective